 Would you be surprised to learn that only one in ten drivers would tell their employer if they received penalty points on their licence whilst driving?

 A survey by RAC Insurance has revealed just that.
-The survey also uncovered that 18% of all motorists wouldn’t inform their insurer if they acquired penalty points whilst driving, and 25% of motorists surveyed who already had penalty points, didn’t inform any organisation when they received them despite the fact that drivers are obliged to inform these organisations.
+The survey also uncovered that nearly a fifth (18%) of all motorists wouldn’t inform their insurer if they acquired penalty points whilst driving, and 25% of motorists surveyed who already had penalty points, didn’t inform any organisation when they received them despite the fact that drivers are obliged to inform these organisations.

-This can be extremely dangerous, the implications of not declaring penalty points could mean a void insurance policy and hefty penalties from the police.
-Should they be involved in another road collision, they could potentially face further penalty points, unlimited fines and be disqualified from driving altogether, not to mention the risk to other law-abiding drivers.
+This can be extremely dangerous, the implications of not declaring penalty points could mean that their insurance policy is void and hefty penalties from the police.
+Should they be involved in a road collision or other incident they could potentially face further penalty points, unlimited fines and be disqualified from driving altogether, not to mention the risk to other law-abiding drivers.

 RAC Insurance Director Mark Godfrey said; “Our research points to one of two likely scenarios: either motorists are simply forgetting to inform the relevant authorities when they receive points, or they are intentionally not telling them in order to keep their insurance premium lower.